-It would be good for the federation, decentralized communications and open source in general if such strengths weren't limited to a few commercial offerings, but rather generally available and evenly integrated into the XMPP experience.
+It would be good for the federation, decentralized communications and open source in general, if such strengths weren't limited to cloud-based commercial offerings (here's an example for that – don't try this without a cloud at hand!), but rather generally available and evenly integrated into the XMPP experience.
 The ejabberd solution is freely available, but it only works in homogenous network clusters.

 In PSYC as Jabber S2S we have laid out a plan on how to use PSYC as an interserver federation protocol for XMPP applications.
 This would combine the respective strengths of the two technologies. psyced already implements several parts of that, but it sure would be fruitful to extend solid XMPP server technologies to also process PSYC as a more effective network serialisation format and distribution system for the same content (see below for benchmarks comparing PSYC and XMPP syntax).

 We are however not putting further effort into this, as we have come to the conclusion that federation is the wrong architecture for private communications.
 We still do multicast, but we no longer expect our users to trust a server (see secushare).

 Presence itself can be a problem for the protocol that was specifically designed to solve it.
 Examples:

 Having to Guess the Meaning of a Packet

 The PSYC protocol provides you with a method (or message code, message type) for every protocol message, which immediately makes it clear what the meaning (semantics) of the packet is, whereas an XMPP server, even psyced, has to closely look at what a client or server sends to figure out what it wants.
 This means parsing the complete XML packet, no matter who it is intended for, then inspecting a lot of individual aspects of each packet.
 For example,